From Socks to Shin Guards

 Some shin guards come with a lower ankle pad or detachable ankle sock.
 Many players don’t even use this portion of the shin guard.
 It’s uncomfortable, restricting, and doesn’t give you much protection anyways.
 This ankle sock seems to just soak up sweat.

-See how much tape Cristiano Ronaldo uses for his shin guards.
+See how much tape Cristiano Ronaldo uses to keep his shin guards in place.

 Shin Guard Suggestions

 - Have a velcro strap on top and maybe the bottom

 - Make sure they are strong, and can withstand a hard tackle